Jeff Hendrick: Newcastle United

+2021–22 season: Loan to Queens Park Rangers

 After finding his game time severely limited at Newcastle, on 31 January 2022 — his 30th birthday — Hendrick joined Championship side Queens Park Rangers on loan until the end of the season.
 Five days later, he made his QPR debut in a 2–0 FA Cup defeat away at Peterborough United, coming on as a substitute at the start of the second half.
 He made his league debut for the club on 9 February as a 60th-minute substitute in a 2–2 home draw against Middlesbrough.

 Ultimately, Hendrick's loan spell at QPR did not go well.
 He had many poor outings for The Rs, ranking 19th among 26 players to have featured for the team during the season according to WhoScored.com.
 On 11 May, Queens Park Rangers confirmed in a club statement that they would not be following up on the loan with a permanent offer.
 He made 11 appearances in all competitions without scoring a goal.

 2022–23 season: Loan to Reading

 On 12 July 2022, Reading announced the season-long loan signing of Hendrick where he would link up with compatriot and fellow newcomer Shane Long.
 He scored on his Reading debut in a pre-season friendly against Maidenhead United less than two hours after the loan deal was finalised.
 He made his competitive debut for the club on 30 July 2022, playing the full match in a 1–0 away loss to Blackpool.

 Hendrick made his 400th career club appearance in the 3–0 home defeat to Sunderland on 14 September 2022.
 He then scored his first competitive goal for Reading on 4 October in a 1–1 draw against Norwich City which kept The Royals in third position in the table.
 On 14 January 2023, Hendrick netted two first-half goals in a 2–2 draw at home to former club Queens Park Rangers — his first brace since February 2015.

 The season ended in big disappointment for Hendrick as Reading were relegated to League One after going on an abject run of just two wins from their final 22 league matches.
 This was coupled with the club being handed a six-point deduction towards the end of the season over a historical breach of the EFL's profitability and sustainability limits.

-On 26 May 2023, Newcastle manager Eddie Howe said the player had no future at the club and would be moved on.